MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-common-questions.md

 No.

-SCOM Managed Instance Managed Gateways can be configured on any Azure and Arc-enabled server which doesn’t have Operations Manager Gateway software on it.
+SCOM Managed Instance Managed Gateways can be configured on any Azure and Arc-enabled server, which doesn’t have Operations Manager Gateway software on it.
 If you want to reuse Operations Manager on-premises Gateway servers with SCOM Managed Instance, uninstall Operations Manager Gateway software on it.
 To configure SCOM MI Managed Gateway, see [Configure monitoring of servers via SCOM Managed Instance Gateway](https://learn.microsoft.com/system-center/scom/monitor-on-premises-arc-enabled-vm-with-scom-managed-instance#configure-monitoring-of-servers-via-scom-managed-instance-gateway).

 ### Can SCOM Managed Instance Managed Gateway multi-home with System Center Operations Manager on-premises Management server?

-No. Multi-homing on SCOM Managed Instance Managed Gateway is not possible.
+No. Multi-homing on SCOM Managed Instance Managed Gateway isn't possible.

 ### What certificate is used in SCOM Managed Instance Managed Gateway for authentication?

-The certificates are assigned by Microsoft and are signed by CA. There is no requirement for manual management of certificates on Managed Gateways.
+The certificates are assigned by Microsoft and are signed by CA. There's no requirement for manual management of certificates on Managed Gateways.

 ### Can SCOM Managed Instance monitor on-premises machines without Arc installed?

-Yes, if there is a direct connectivity (line-of-sight) between SCOM Managed Instance and on-premises machine via VPN/ER, you can monitor these machines.
+Yes, if there's a direct connectivity (line-of-sight) between SCOM Managed Instance and on-premises machine via VPN/ER, you can monitor these machines.
 For more information, see [Configure monitoring of on-premises servers](https://learn.microsoft.com/system-center/scom/monitor-on-premises-arc-enabled-vm-with-scom-managed-instance#configure-monitoring-of-on-premises-servers).

 ## Agent

 ### Are Linux machines permitted for monitoring?

-Currently, we do not support monitoring of Azure and Arc-enabled Linux machines.
+Currently, we don't support monitoring of Azure and Arc-enabled Linux machines.
 However, they can be managed via the Arc-enabled gateway servers.

 ## Agents/Gateway Servers

 ### Can we perform actions on on-premises monitored resources?

-You cannot perform actions on the on-premises monitored resources, but can view them.
+You can't perform actions on the on-premises monitored resources, but can view them.
 Additionally, if the monitored objects are deleted, the portal will automatically remove those on-premises objects after six hours.

 ### How often are the connectivity synchronizations performed for monitored resources and managed gateways?